The Charles Hamilton Houston Scholars Program improves undergraduate performance while preparing students for law school.

 - Mini-internships at law firms and other legal institutions.

 WHO ARE OUR SCHOLARS?

-We are looking for freshmen and sophomore college students who are like Charles Hamilton Houston.
-Students who:
+We are looking for college students who are like Charles Hamilton Houston -- students who:

-- can benefit from a program of successful study skills and mentoring.
+- can benefit from a program of study skills and mentoring.

-These students, following in Houston's footsteps, can enter the legal academy empowered and enriched.
+Such students, following in Houston's footsteps, will enter the legal academy empowered and enriched.